-Laryngomalacia is a condition affecting infants, where the part of the larynx above the vocal cords (the supraglottic larynx) is structured in a way that allows it to cause partial airway obstruction.
-This leads to a chronic stridor on inhalation, when the larynx flops across the airway as the infant breathes in.
-Stridor is a harsh whistling sound caused by air being forced through an obstruction of the upper airway.
+Laryngomalacia occurs where the supraglottic larynx (the part of the larynx above the vocal cords) is structured in a way that causes partial airway obstruction.
+It causes chronic stridor during inspiration when the larynx flops across the airway as the infant breathes in.
+Stridor is a harsh whistling sound.

 Structural Changes

 There are two aryepiglottic folds at the entrance of the larynx.
-They run between the epiglottis and the arytenoid cartilages.
-They are either side of the airway and their role is to constrict the opening of the airway to prevent food or fluids entering the larynx and trachea.
-In laryngomalacia the aryepiglottic folds are shortened, which pulls on the epiglottis and changes it shape to a characteristic “omega” shape.
+They run between the epiglottis and the arytenoid cartilages on either side of the airway.
+Their role is to prevent food or fluids from entering the larynx and trachea.
+In laryngomalacia, the aryepiglottic folds are shortened, which pulls on the epiglottis and changes its shape to a characteristic “omega” shape.

 Presentation

-Laryngomalacia occurs in infants, peaking at 6 months.
-It presents with inspiratory stridor, a harsh whistling sound when breathing in.
-Usually this is intermittent and become more prominent when feeding, upset, lying on their back or during upper respiratory tract infections.
-Infants with laryngomalacia do not usually have associated respiratory distress.
+Laryngomalacia presents with intermittent inspiratory stridor, which is more prominent when feeding, upset, lying on the back, or during upper respiratory tract infections.
+It is not associated with respiratory distress.

 It can cause difficulties with feeding, but rarely causes complete airway obstruction or other complications.